Parents undergoing a difficult Divorce often ask, ‘What does sole custody mean?’ or ‘What is sole custody of a child?’

 If one parent has a more accommodating schedule or a more suitable living arrangement, this might weigh in their favour when custody is being decided.

-Ultimately, the Court seeks to create custody arrangements that best support the child’s well-being, ensuring that they have the necessary emotional, psychological, and physical support from the custodial parent.
+Ultimately, the Court seeks to create custody arrangements that best support the child’s well-being, ensuring the child has the necessary emotional, psychological, and physical support from the custodial parent.

 Non-Exhaustive Factors That A Judge May Take Into Consideration